-Comparison of the First Quarter of FY 2011 with the First Quarter of FY 2010
+Comparison of the First Six Months of FY 2011 with the First Six Months of FY 2010

-Net sales for the first quarter increased 30.5%, or \$14.3 million, to \$61.4 million from \$47.1 million in the same period a year ago.
-Compared to the first quarter of fiscal 2010, on average, the Euro and Asian currencies weakened against the U.S. Dollar.
-The net translation effect of this on foreign operations was to decrease revenues by approximately \$0.9 million versus the prior year, before eliminations.
-The increase in sales for the fiscal 2011 first quarter was primarily the result of growing demand from customers in the oil and gas market.
+Net sales for the first six months of fiscal 2011 increased 33.6%, or \$34.4 million, to \$136.6 million from \$102.2 million in the same period a year ago.
+Compared to the first six months of fiscal 2010, on average, the Euro weakened and Asian currencies strengthened against the U.S. Dollar.
+The net translation effect of this on foreign operations was to decrease revenues by approximately \$1.4 million versus the prior year, before eliminations.
+The increase in sales for the fiscal 2011 first half was primarily the result of growing demand from customers in the oil and gas market.
 Stable demand continues from the airport, rescue and fire fighting (ARFF), land- and marine-based military and commercial marine markets.
-Shipments to the mega yacht market remained weak during the fiscal 2011 first quarter.
+Shipments to the mega yacht market remained weak during the fiscal 2011 first half.

-Sales at our manufacturing segment were up 55.2% versus the same period last year.
-As announced previously, in the first quarter of the prior fiscal year, the Company implemented temporary plant shutdowns along with government sponsored layoffs, in addition to normal seasonal actions, to adjust production levels to near term demand, which had a negative impact on volume in the prior year.
-All global manufacturing operations were affected by these temporary shutdowns.
-In the current fiscal year's first quarter, our domestic manufacturing operation saw the largest growth, with a nearly 97% increase in sales versus the first fiscal quarter of 2010.
-The primary driver for this increase was the sale of transmissions and related products for the oil and gas markets.
-The Company's Belgian and Italian manufacturing operations, which were adversely impacted by the softness in the European mega yacht and industrial markets, experienced modest increases compared to the prior fiscal year's first quarter.
-The Company's Swiss manufacturing operation, which supplies customized propellers for the global mega yacht and patrol boat markets, experienced just over an 8% increase in sales, primarily due to continued growth in the patrol boat market.
+Sales at our manufacturing segment were up 43.5% versus the same period last year.
+Compared to the first six months of fiscal 2010, on average, the Euro weakened again the U.S. Dollar.
+The net translation effect of this on foreign manufacturing operations was to decrease revenues for the manufacturing segment by approximately \$2.3 million versus the prior year, before eliminations.
+In the current fiscal year's first six months, our domestic manufacturing operation saw the largest growth, with a 74% increase in sales versus the first six months of fiscal 2010.
+The primary driver for this increase was the sale of transmissions and related products for the oil and gas markets as well as increased aftermarket shipments.
+The Company's Italian manufacturing operations, which wer e adversely impacted by the softness in the European mega yacht and industrial markets, experienced modest increases compared to the prior fiscal year's first six months.
+The Company's Belgian manufacturing operation which also continued to be adversely impacted by the softness in the Global mega yacht market saw a 4% decline in sales versus the prior fiscal year's first six months.
+The Company's Meglan manufacturing operation boat markets, experienced a 2% decrease in sales, primarily due to timing of shipments to the patrol boat and mega yacht markets in the second fiscal quarter.